mpruna/prasleas/_posts/2020-05-17-Jenkins-Covid-Automation.md

 The workflow can be seen as a chained sequence of steps (build steps).
 Each successful build step triggers the next build.

 1. Data is available to the public.
-2. A Jenkins job listens for new data, and based on a specific action (webhook trigger) it starts build job.
+2. A Jenkins job listens for new data, and based on a specific action (webhook trigger) it starts a build job.
 3. A Python script generates the analytics.
 4. Analytics results are pushed to the public